GabServino/workscope-by-gabriel/README.md

 ---

 ## Project Overview

-This personal data analytics project was developed based on a simulated HR business scenario to demonstrate how workforce data can be transformed into meaningful business insights through interactive reporting.
-The goal was to analyze employee data and build a Power BI dashboard that provides a clear and intuitive view of workforce size, employee turnover, hiring activity, employee tenure, and workforce diversity.
+This project uses HR employee data to build an interactive Power BI dashboard that helps users analyze workforce trends and key HR metrics.
+The data was cleaned and transformed using Power Query, and DAX measures were created to calculate workforce KPIs used throughout the report.The dashboard allows users to explore workforce size, employee turnover, hiring activity, employee tenure, and workforce diversity through interactive visualizations.

-The project involved cleaning and transforming HR data using Power Query, creating DAX measures to calculate workforce KPIs, and designing interactive visualizations in Power BI.
-The final dashboard demonstrates how HR data can be used to monitor workforce trends, support retention analysis, and provide stakeholders with actionable insights for workforce planning.

 Insights and recommendations are provided on the following key areas: